Stable flatness of nonarchimedean hyperenveloping algebras: Introduction

+Let $L$ be a $p$-adic local field and $G$ a locally $L$-analytic group.
+A distinguished topological algebra appearing in the locally analytic representation theory of $G$ is the hyperenveloping algebra $\Fy$ associated to the Lie algebra $\lie$ of $G$ (\cite{T}).
+It equals a certain canonical locally convex completion of the ordinary universal enveloping algebra $U(\lie)$, similar to the well-known Arens-Michael envelope (\cite{Helemski}).
+In the theory of complex Lie algebras it is important to know when these completions are stably flat (or, in other words, Taylor absolute localizations, cf. \cite{P}).
+Vaguely speaking, a continuous ring extension between topological algebras $\theta: A\rightarrow B$ is stably flat if the restriction functor $\theta_*$ identifies the category of topological $B$-modules with a full subcategory of topological $A$-modules in a way that leaves certain homological relations invariant.
+We recall that such extensions are of central importance in complex non-commutative operator theory, partly because they leave the joint spectrum invariant ( \cite{P},~\cite{T2}).

+Turning back to our nonarchimedean setting it is therefore natural to ask for nonarchimedean analogues of these complex results.
+In this brief note we give a positive answer in full generality: given a finite dimensional Lie algebra $\lie$ over an arbitrary completely valued nonarchimedean field we define its hyperenveloping algebra $\Fy$ and deduce that it always coincides with the Arens-Michael envelope.
+Our main result is then that the natural map is stably flat.
+We remark that the first (second) result is in contrast to (in accordance with) the complex situation (\cite{P}).

-Cohomology theory for locally analytic $G$-representations (in the sense of \cite{K2}) follows J.L.
-Taylor's general approach of a homology theory for topological algebras (\cite{T1},\cite{T2}).
-With the algebra $D(G,K)$ of $K$-valued locally $L$-analytic distributions on $G$ as base algebra the relative homological algebra is developed over the category $\mathcal{M}_G$ of all complete Hausdorff locally convex $K$-vector spaces admitting a separately continuous $D(G,K)$-module structure (with morphisms all continuous module maps).
-Another distinguished locally convex algebra appearing in locally analytic representation theory is the hyperenveloping algebra $\Fy$ of $\lie={\rm Lie}(G)$.
-It equals the closure of the enveloping algebra $U(\lie)$ inside $D(G,K)$ and inherits therefore a nontrivial structure as topological algebra.
-The aim of this brief note is to show that the relative homological algebra of \cite{K2} applied to $\Fy$ instead of $D(G,K)$ yields as cohomology groups none other than the usual abstract Lie algebra cohomology of $\lie$.
+To give an application of our results recall that cohomology theory for locally analytic $G$-representations (\cite{K2}) follows Taylor's general approach of a homology theory for topological algebras (\cite{T1},\cite{T2}) where the locally convex algebra of locally analytic distributions on $G$ takes up the role of the base algebra.
+In view of the close relation between this latter algebra and $\Fy$ (\cite{T}) it is to be expected that locally analytic cohomology is closely related to the cohomology relative to the base algebra $\Fy$.
+As a consequence of our flatness result we find this latter cohomology to be naturally isomorphic to the usual Lie algebra cohomology of $\lie$.

-We obtain this result via proving that the natural map $\theta: U(\lie)\rightarrow\Fy$ is stably flat (or an absolute localization, cf. \cite{P},\cite{T2}).
-Roughly speaking, a topological algebra morphism $A\rightarrow B$ is stably flat if it identifies the category of topological $B$-modules with a full subcategory of topological $A$-modules in a way that leaves homological relations invariant.

-We remark that the corresponding result on $\theta$ for complex Lie algebras is due to Pirkovskii (cf. \cite{P}, Thm.
-8.6).
-We also emphasize that stably flat morphisms between topological algebras are of central importance in complex non-commutative operator theory since they leave the joint spectrum invariant (cf. \cite{P},\cite{T2}).

-We finally point out that, in order to reduce technicalities, we work over the $p$-adic field $L$ instead of an arbitrary completely valued nonarchimedean field.
-All results extend to this more general setting without conceptual differences.